MRChemSoft/math-tutorial-NMQC/content/index.rst

-This lesson material is developed by the MRChem group at the `Hylleraas Center for Quantum Molecular Sciences <https://www.mn.uio.no/hylleraas/english/>`_, in collaboration with Robert J. Harrison, Eduard Valeev and Florian Bischoff
+This lesson material is developed by the MRChem group at the `Hylleraas Center for Quantum Molecular Sciences <https://www.mn.uio.no/hylleraas/english/>`_, in collaboration with Robert J. Harrison, Eduard Valeev, Florian Bischoff, Laura Ratcliff, Luigi Genovese.

 Each lesson episode has clearly defined learning objectives and includes exercises and solutions, and is therefore also useful for self-learning.